 (a) a reference in the RSC to “the Court” is to be taken as being a reference to the District Court, unless the context requires otherwise; and

+(ba) a reference in the RSC to “case manager” or to “Case Management Registrar” is to be taken as being a reference to a legally qualified Registrar, unless the context requires otherwise; and

+(bb) a reference in the RSC to a case management direction under Order 4A is to be taken as being a reference to a case management direction made under Part 4 of these rules.

 (b) a reference in the RSC to the RSC (whether “these Rules” or other words are used) is to be taken as including a reference to these rules, unless the context requires otherwise.

 (3) If there is a conflict or inconsistency between these rules and the RSC, these rules prevail.

+[Rule 6 amended in Gazette 17 Jun 2011 p.
+2159.]

 Part 2 — Administrative matters

 Division 1 — Registry matters